 The initial idea behind the podcast comes from a previous statistic that the average person in America had one friend that they could talk to about personal things.
 Today that statistic is zero.
 We thought it would be great to start a podcast where people could talk about the personal stuff, be vulnerable, and gain insights,” says Simmons.
 “We’re trying to lead by example.
 We talk about our fears and failures and hope that it encourages others to open up as well.
 The podcast has been running for about a month.
 We are just about to release Episode Three, and we already have filmed the next two after that.
 I’m not sure what our subscribership is – we are so fresh!
 Apple podcast app and Youtube are the main two places you can find us.
 Just search ‘Just Talk About It’ podcast.”

 So what kinds of things can we expect to hear about when we tune in?

 “We’ve talked about social anxiety on the show, and the trap you can get into with it.
 We want people to know that you can get over this issue, you just need to find the right people and resources.
 We’ve also talked about limiting beliefs or behaviors which hold us back – like trying to get in shape but we self-sabotage because we love junk food too much.

-“We want to be consistent, and reach as much people as we can,” says Taylin.
+“We want to be consistent, and reach as many people as we can,” says Taylin.
 “Can we keep getting interesting people on to talk, and can we keep creating more awareness of the podcast and the issues?
-Success to us isn’t about reaching a lot of people, its about impacting people in a positive way.”
+Success to us isn’t about reaching a lot of people, it’s about impacting people in a positive way.”